clauRamirez/Flask-ShopStockManager/dev/TO-DO.md

 ### Brainstorming

-- Create utility function to see which title_name (maybe other stuff) depending on blueprint,
 - Pass title variable into every route
 - Make salesperson to be empty if not needed instead of the "no salesperson ordern from website" thing, and make the app render that into browser